pgniewko/solubility/README.md

 ```
 All the SMILES are first canonicalized and standardized before the master training data set is created.
 To change the list of files used for the training set, comment out the lines in the `process()` and `unique()` functions in `prepare_data.py`.

-For this set-up, the challenge datasets are our external validation sets, and the trainig sets is further split (see below) into 5 cross-folds.
+For this set-up, the challenge datasets are our external test sets, and the trainig sets is further split (see below) into 5 cross-fold validation sets.

 * Train the `RFPredictor` (or other model) on a dataset excluding Set-100 (solubility.uniq.no-in-100.smi), and save cross-fold validation metrics into a file (`rf-no-in-100.dat`):
 ```